I am a very competitive person. It is my nature, my make-up. Childhood memories let me know that it has always been this way:

 - Result: pick route works perfectly, cleek open in the end-zone, pass is on the money, and through the hands of cleek for an incompletion

-- Game Ending: SC Cougars loose by 4
+- Game Ending: SC Cougars lose by 4

 Obviously, the 6 points that would have been associated with a reception in the end-zone would have provided more than was necessary to win the game.
 I remember this event as if it just happened.
 I remember the days following this game where I was miserable at the thought of my inadequacy.
 Why was this?
 Why are similar emotions present, even as an adult, when I don’t feel like I have measured up to the task at hand?
 I always expect to win.
 I have seen it as a matter of the continual pursuit of excellence.
 But, the truth is – I will not always come out on top of every situation in life.
 This being true, how should I deal with these moments.
 I am confident that God would not have me to react as I often have in the past.